synthesizebio/pysynthbio/README.md

 The Pythonic API calling package for Synthesize Bio

 ## Installation

 To start using pysynthbio, first you need to have an account with synthesize.bio.
 [Go here to create one](https://app.synthesize.bio/)

 Then on your machine you can install using pip:

 ```
 pip install pysynthbio
 ```

 To ensure it installed you can run `pip show pysynthbio`.

 ## Usage

 ### Get your API key

-Go to https://app.synthesize.bio/profile and click the copy button next to your API key.
+Go to https://app.synthesize.bio/profile to generate an API key.

 ### Form a request